DJI launches the Action 5 Pro camera with subject tracking and improved video

 The new 1950mAh has a higher capacity than the previous 1770mAh model, which allows for up to 4 hours of continuous use or around 50 percent more than before (the Action 5 Pro can still use the previous model's batteries, though).
 That was aided in large part by a new 4nm chip and new algorithm that optimizes for energy savings.
 "Even in temperatures as low as -20° C (-4°F), the camera can reliably record video for up to 3.6 hours," DJI adds.

 A key new feature is subject centering and tracking that lets creators shoot without a gimbal.
 As with other DJI products (ActiveTrack on drones), it intelligently detects a subject's position and dynamically adjusts the composition to keep the subject centered in the frame.
-This is done digitally, obviously, and DJI doesn't say how much (if any) that affects image quality — but it could be a great benefit for extreme sports and other creators.
+This is done digitally, obviously, and resolution is reduced to 2.7K — but it could still be a great benefit for extreme sports and other creators.
 As before, it offers "robust stabilization" and HorizonSteady that keeps the camera level through 360 degrees of motion.

 The Action 5 Pro is EN13319 certified to be waterproof without a case down to 20m (66 feet), 2m more than before.
 It can start recording automatically as soon as you're underwater and comes with an interesting new feature: a pressure gauge to record underwater depth, duration and altitude data to ensure user safety.